cs3org/OCM-API/IETF-RFC.md

 they would first need to convince the Receiving Party through an out-of-band communication channel to accept their invite.
-In many use cases, the Receiving Party has had other forms of contact with the Sending Party (e.g. in-person or email back-and-forth).
+In many use cases, the Receiving Party has had other forms of contact with the Sending Party (e.g., in-person or email back-and-forth).
 The out-of-band Invite Message thus leverages the filters and context which the Receiving Party may already benefit from in that out-of-band communication.
-For instance, a careful Receiving Party may choose to only accept Invites that reach them via a private or moderated messaging platform.
+For instance, a careful Receiving Party MAY choose to only accept Invites that reach them via a private or moderated messaging platform.